alexsingleton/US_Geodemographic/README.md

 # US Geodemographic Classification

-Classification is stored in two parquet file, each has a column which stores the US Census Bureau's block group Identifier and a column that syores the [group](data/usa.bg.cl.group.parquet) and [type](data/usa.bg.cl.type.parquet) levels of the classification
+The classification is stored in two parquet files, each has a column which stores the US Census Bureau's block group Identifier and a column that stores the [group](data/usa.bg.cl.group.parquet) and [type](data/usa.bg.cl.type.parquet) levels of the classification.
+For mapping purposes this file file has to be joined to [a boundary file containing the 2020 US Census Block Group outlines](https://www.census.gov/cgi-bin/geo/shapefiles/index.php).

 # Introduction